top of page

 Introduction

 The term "spiritual transmission" refers to the passing of self-realization, awakening, enlightenment, "the View" etc. from master/teacher to disciple/student.
 For this transmission to lead to Living Transcendence rather than to fleeting "peak experiences," a special relationship is usually forged between the master/teacher and disciple/student.
-Two main issues such a relationship involves are Spiritual Surrender and Spiritual Individuality.

 What is the deeper nature of spiritual transmission and of the spiritual teacher-student relationship?
 What enables and what hinders spiritual transmission?
 What makes the difference between a mutually beneficial and a mutually destructive teacher-student relationship?
 I started exploring these questions following the breakup of my 21-year relationship with my spiritual teacher.
 In the process of engaging with it I conducted multiple interviews with over 30 spiritual teachers and over 60 of their students of different traditions and paths about their relationships and experiences of spiritual transmission.
 The result of this research was the book Spiritual Transmission: Paradoxes and Dilemmas on the Spiritual Path, published in 2018.